Tips and Tricks

 Explanation: After joining the tables, the query groups by employee name and counts distinct projects.
 The HAVING clause filters out those with fewer than 3 projects.

-Best Practices While Solving SQL Challenges
+Expert Tips While Solving SQL Challenges

 Mistakes are not setbacks but stepping stones to mastery.
 Every error message, every unexpected result, is an opportunity to learn and refine your approach.
 Dive deep into the ‘why’ behind each mistake and grow from it.